 Christian Bozeman

 Christian is a graduate from Kennesaw State University where they earned their Bachelor of Arts in History with a minor in Slavic Studies.
 There, they traveled to Moscow and studied closely the history of the worker movements in Russia and in the United States.
-Following their graduation, Christian worked closely with the Service Employees International Union, leading a team of personal assistant representatives, furthering their interest in the field of labor.
-At Wayne, they aim to use their experience at Kennesaw, in Moscow, and in the professional workplace to better understand the American labor movement.
-Since arriving, they have further focused their work into the history of African American workers in the American labor movement.
+In Detroit, their focus on Black American history is central to their activism, both in the workplace and in the community.
+At Wayne, they aim to use their experience at Kennesaw and abroad in the community and at Wayne to better understand the American labor movement and its connection to international spaces.
+During their time at Wayne, they have further focused their work into the history of Black American workers, art, socialism, and the American labor movement.

 Research interest(s)/area of expertise